armcknight/forgery/README.md

             - [ ] how to handle conflicts?
         - [ ] handle submodules
         - [ ] pretty print a summary at the end
+        - handle some common types of changes
             - [ ] move repos/gists between public/private directories in case those permissions are switched by the upstream owner
             - [ ] move repos that have been transferred to new owners
+            - [ ] handle default branch name renames
+            - [ ] handle repo/org renames
+            - [ ] for starred repos that become inaccessible, move to a starred/\_archive subdirectory
+            - [ ] repos that were unstarred should be moved to starred/\_unstarred for a final chance to review and manually delete
         - [ ] check set of local and remote branches against each other
     - [x] `status`
         - [x] `--wip` option: commit all dirty index changes to a new branch called e.g. `forgery-wip` and have a way to check any locals/remotes for existence of such branches